Walter Piston: Life

 Piston was born in Rockland, Maine at 15 Ocean Street to Walter Hamor Piston, a bookkeeper, and Leona Stover.
 He was the second of four children.
-Although his family was mainly of English origin, his paternal grandfather was a sailor named Antonio Pistone, who changed his name to Anthony Piston when he came to Maine from Genoa, Italy.
+His paternal grandfather was a sailor named Antonio Pistone, who changed his name to Anthony Piston when he came to Maine from Genoa, Italy.
 In 1905 the composer's father, Walter Piston Sr, moved with his family to Boston, Massachusetts.

 Walter Jr first trained as an engineer at the Mechanical Arts High School in Boston, but was artistically inclined.
 After graduating in 1912, he enrolled in the Massachusetts Normal Art School, where he completed a four-year program in fine art in 1916.

 During the 1910s, Piston made a living playing piano and violin in dance bands and later playing violin in orchestras led by Georges Longy.
 During World War I, he joined the U.S. Navy as a band musician after rapidly teaching himself to play saxophone; he later stated that, when "it became obvious that everybody had to go into the service, I wanted to go in as a musician".
 While playing in a service band, he taught himself to play most wind instruments.
 "They were just lying around," he later observed, "and no one minded if you picked them up and found out what they could do".

 Piston was admitted to Harvard College in 1920, where he studied counterpoint with Archibald Davison, canon and fugue with Clifford Heilman, advanced harmony with Edward Ballantine, and composition and music history with Edward Burlingame Hill.
 He often worked as an assistant for various music professors there, and conducted the student orchestra.

 In 1920, Piston married artist Kathryn Nason (1892–1976), who had been a fellow student at the Normal Art School.
 The marriage lasted until her death in February 1976, a few months before his own.

 On graduating summa cum laude from Harvard, Piston was awarded a John Knowles Paine Traveling Fellowship.
 He chose to go to Paris, living there from 1924 to 1926.
 At the Ecole Nationale de Musique in Paris, he studied composition and counterpoint with Nadia Boulanger, composition with Paul Dukas and violin with George Enescu.
 His Three Pieces for Flute, Clarinet and Bassoon of 1925 was his first published score.

 He taught at Harvard from 1926 until his retirement in 1960.
-His students include Samuel Adler, Leroy Anderson, Arthur Berger, Leonard Bernstein, Gordon Binkerd, Elliott Carter, John Davison, Irving Fine, John Harbison, Karl Kohn, Ellis B. Kohs, Gail Kubik, Billy Jim Layton, Noël Lee, Robert Middleton, Robert Moevs, Daniel Pinkham, Frederic Rzewski, Allen Sapp, Harold Shapero, and Claudio Spies, as well as Frank D'Accone, Ann Ronell, Robert Strassburg, Yehudi Wyner, and William P. Perry.
+His students include Samuel Adler, Leroy Anderson, Arthur Berger, Leonard Bernstein, Gordon Binkerd, Elliott Carter, John Davison, Irving Fine, John Harbison, Karl Kohn, Ellis B. Kohs, Gail Kubik, Billy Jim Layton, Noël Lee, Robert Middleton, Robert Moevs, Daniel Pinkham, Mildred Barnes Royse, Frederic Rzewski, Allen Sapp, Harold Shapero, and Claudio Spies, as well as Frank D'Accone, Ann Ronell, Robert Strassburg, Yehudi Wyner, and William P. Perry.